“Leadership is the ability to get extraordinary achievement from ordinary people”

 To achieve desired results in a VUCA workplace, put your attention on developing effective systems, setting clear expectations, and offering rewards and recognition.

-5 Transactional Leadership Examples-
+What are 5 Transactional Leadership Examples?

 1. Bill Gates-

-Bill Gates, one of the richest men in the world is known for using the transactional leadership style.
+Bill Gates, one of the richest men in the world is famous for using the transactional leadership style.
 As a transactional leader, he used to visit the teams and asked difficult questions until he felt satisfied that the teams were on the right path and knew the organization’s goal.

 2. Howard Schultz-